Tiro-P/DND-Planning-Obsidian-Backup/Encyclopedia/Races/Myelos.md

 unique functioning body see below this race uses INT for Heal
 ### Grafting
+Myelos body parts age at a rate respective to the support systems in place for their organs
 #### Checks
 - Heal checks are used to graft parts on to a Myelos' or another consenting Myelos
 - Craft (harvest) checks are used to harvest parts off of non conscious Myelos creatures.
 DC will always be 10+2CR